DawidKlusak/currency-converter/README.md

 Hi!
 This is a simple currency converter which I created as a part of coding course where I learning forms in Java Script.

 The user can choose from following currencies: PLN, EUR, GBP, CHF and USD.
+Besides technologies i showed below, i used: BEM, JavaScript ES+6, and normalize.css.
+That helps me make my project more responisve and clearly.

 ## Demo